Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2C/notes.md

 sudo whoami
 ```

-If sudo access is configured correctly, the result is:
+If sudo access is configured correctly, the output is:

 ```text
 root